Great Train Robbery (1963): The crime scene

 One of the Post Office carriages that was part of the remaining train (not involved in the actual robbery) is preserved at the Nene Valley Railway at Peterborough, Cambridgeshire, and is being restored.
 The actual carriage that was robbed [M30204M] was retained for seven years following the robbery, and then taken to Norfolk and burned in the presence of police and Post Office representatives at a scrapyard near Norwich in 1970.
 This was to deter collector/souvenir hunters.
-Locomotive English Electric Type 4 – D326 (later 40126) was involved in a number of serious operating incidents.
-The locomotive was scrapped at Doncaster Railway workshops in 1984.
+Locomotive English Electric Type 4 – D326 (later 40126) was involved in a number of serious fatal operating incidents, and it became somewhat jinxed amongst railway crews.
+Unusually the locomotive was hastily scrapped at Doncaster Railway workshops in 1984, out of respect for the railway workers.
 The retrieved Monopoly board used by the robbers at their Leatherslade Farm hideout and a genuine £5 note from the robbery are on display at the Thames Valley Police museum in Sulhamstead, Berkshire.

 For some years Network Rail described the location of the robbery as "Train Robbers' bridge" in their infrastructure records, and a structure identification plate showing this was attached to the bridge.
 This led to an outcry advocating restoration of the original name of Bridego Bridge.
 In late 2013 Network Rail bowed to public pressure, but this time named it Mentmore Bridge.
 The sign was replaced around 2017.